PAIREN1383/Template-DarkTheme/README.md

 # Template-DarkTheme
-A Persian Dark Theme Template
+A Persian Dark Theme Template.
 This template is made by HTML and CSS.